freebasic/fbc/fbdocs/fbchkdoc/readme.txt

         $ ./mkimglst -web @PageIndex.txt

     This utility will scan the wakka pages in the cache dir for images links on each page.
-Type 'mkimglst' without any command line arguments for a full list of options.
+Type './mkimglst' without any command line arguments for a full list of options.

     When the program completes, two files will have been written: